Identifying nutrition policy demand and initial questions

 - To map the key opportunities for influencing policy, programming and investment decisions by identifying policy priorities of key nutrition-related sectors and time frames for decision making.

-- To identify initial questions of key nutrition-related sectors.
+- To gather initial questions of key nutrition-related sectors.

 - Activity A: Mapping key opportunities for influencing policy, programming and investment.

-- Activity B: Identifying initial questions for each priority.
+- Activity B: Gathering initial questions for each priority.

 - Matrix of key opportunities for influencing policy, programming and investment decisions and priority questions.